Destruction Warlock PvP Rotation and Playstyle — Midnight Season 1

 - With the passive

-- Once you have at least 4-5 Soul Shards and the enemy healer is in crowd control, you will be able to use your burst rotation.
+- Once you have at least 4-5 Soul Shards, and the enemy does not have interrupts, you will be able to use your burst rotation.

 Sustained damage is damage you do when your burst cooldowns are not available.